All submissions should be made via the Neurobiology of Language online submission system.

 - Neurobiology of Language does not consider manuscripts that are published or that are currently under consideration elsewhere.
 The following are not considered prior publication: preprints in bioRxiv, ArXiv, Open Science Framework, conference abstracts, theses, and poster presentations.

-- Neurobiology of Language uses a double-blind review process.
-Please make sure you that your manuscript complies with anonymity requirements (see Double-blind review process guidelines).
+- Neurobiology of Language uses a double-anonymized review process.
+Please make sure you that your manuscript complies with anonymity requirements (see Double-anonymized review process guidelines).

 - On first submission, no specific format is required of manuscripts.
 The online submission system accepts a wide range of file formats, including video and audio files.
 The following file formats will be automatically converted into a single PDF for easy processing: Word (.doc, .docx) and LaTeX.

 - A brief cover letter that summarizes your article’s significance and fit with the journal’s Aims and Scope is required on first submission.

 - The abstract word limit is 250 words, and titles should be no more than 350 characters in length.
 Please provide a short title (no more than 70 characters) as well.

 - Be prepared to provide a list of up to 6 keywords.

 - You will be asked to choose from a list the topic(s) that best characterize the work described in your manuscript.

 - Be prepared to identify potential reviewers who would be well qualified to referee your work and who would not have a conflict of interest.
 These will be used by the Senior Editors to understand how you contextualize your work and may (or may not) be used to choose referees.